oddlama/vane/README.md

 - [x] Limit anvil repair cost to remove 'too-expensive'
 - [x] All recipes will be unlocked automatically when joining the server
 - [x] Access to gigantic head library (>30000 heads) for decorative purposes, including in-game menu to search and acquire heads by category, tags or name.
+- [x] Use the *Portal Scrolls* to get home or back to where you last used a scroll!

 #### Administrative and 'meta' features